piraterashik/cheezcraft/README.md

-since this was a primitive attempt, i wanted to restrict myself to a limited array of recipes. therefore the cheese-based recipes. the idea was: 7 new recipes (focused around cheese, duh) would be released every week one dish for each day of the week.
+since this was a primitive attempt, i wanted to restrict myself to a limited array of recipes. therefore the cheese-based recipes. the idea was: 7 new recipes (focused around cheese, don't ask why) would be released every week one dish for each day of the week.

 3 screens in total